-After redistricting rancor, Republicans maintain hold on Yakima Valley legislative districts
+After redistricting rancor, GOP keeps hold on Yakima Valley districts

 Republican Nikki Torres of Pasco sees her election night success of being the first Latina state senator elected to represent Central Washington in District 15 as a win for Latino representation.
 She won about 70% of the vote in the district.

 “It’s about time,” she said on election night.
-“It’s about time we have some Latino representation for Central Washington … (U.S.) Census data shows we are the minority majority in this district.”
+“It’s about time we have some Latino representation for Central Washington … [U.S.] census data shows we are the minority majority in this district.”

 With a Latino voter majority of 50.02% and an overall minority voter population of 55.05%, District 15 was a focus area for outreach to Latino voters, something Torres concentrated on in the lead-up to the election.
 The district splits Yakima and Pasco, covers parts of five counties and leans Republican, according to data from the state’s redistricting commission, which updated voting boundaries in 2021.

-“A lot of (outreach) to Latinos was to focus on getting them out to vote.
+“A lot of [outreach] to Latinos was to focus on getting them out to vote.
 You have to meet people where they live, and meet them during odd hours, in the evenings and on weekends when they’re home.
 A lot of people are working hard at multiple jobs,” Torres said.

 Torres replaces longtime Republican incumbent Jim Honeyford, who withdrew from the race before the primary and endorsed Torres.